tanghao-xiaomi/docs/en/quickstart/Run_Vela_on_Vela_Emulator.md

-# Run Build Artifacts on Emulator
+# Run Build Artifacts on openvela Emulator

 \[ English | [简体中文](./../../zh-cn/quickstart/Run_Vela_on_Vela_Emulator_zh-cn.md) \]

-## Overview of Emulator
+## Overview of openvela Emulator

-Emulator simulates an openvela device on a computer, allowing developers to test applications and drivers on a variety of devices.
+openvela Emulator simulates an openvela device on a computer, allowing developers to test applications and drivers on a variety of devices.
 A physical device is not needed.

-Emulator is based on Android Emulator, with improvements and enhancements.
+openvela Emulator is based on Android Emulator, with improvements and enhancements.

-Emulator offers the following advantages:
+openvela Emulator offers the following advantages:

 - An exclusive operating mode for loading and running the mirror of openvela.
 It’s a way to skip Android-specific operations
 - Loading openvela's own kernel in openvela mode